Neurotech-Davis/NeuroCrime/readme.md

 3) A script to combine EEG data recorded via OpenBCI with the Pyschopy procedure data files.
 4) A script to download YT videos to use as stimulus.

+Project Description:
+The Neurocrime project was designed to analyze the accuracy of a participants recollection of an event.
+Our goal was to be able to distinguish if someone could accurately identify the correct suspect among innocent people.
+Due to the ethical constraints and difficutly of finding reliable crime videos, we had to switch our media to basketball clips.
+This made us switch our experimental design to make the participants identify the individual who scored in the basketball clip.
 ---
 ### Note 1:
 The downloader script needs to download .webm files in order to maintain as high quality as possible.
 Converting to mp4 with high resolution can take a while, so we suggest clipping the .webm file before converting.